-- By earning during a given quarter a GPA of 1.00 (D) or less. - By failure for three successive quarters to reach the standards of Satisfactory Academic Progress as defined in the financial section of this bulletin (p.
-42). - · By displaying a high degree of academic irresponsibility in matters such as class attendance and homework assignments.
+- By earning during a given semester a GPA of 1.00 (D) or less. - By failure for three successive semesters to reach the standards of Satisfactory Academic Progress as defined in the financial section of this bulletin (p.
+42). - By displaying a high degree of academic irresponsibility in matters such as class attendance and homework assignments.
 Failure to honor the Scholastic Study Lab Contract is sufficient grounds for academic dismissal.

-Academically suspended students may appeal to the dean for quarter-by-quarter admission.
-However, such permission may be granted only with the understanding that the student successfully completes a minimum of 12 credits per quarter with a GPA for the quarter of at least 2.00.
+Academically suspended students may appeal to the dean for semester-by-semester admission.
+However, such permission may be granted only with the understanding that the student successfully completes a minimum of 12 credits per semester with a GPA for the semester of at least 2.00.
 Failure to achieve this minimum GPA results in academic dismissal.
-Students suspended for poor academic performance normally are not considered for readmission for at least two quarters and then only after indicating how their chances of success are improved.
+Students suspended for poor academic performance normally are not considered for readmission for at least two semesters and then only after demonstrating how their chances of success are improved.